Home » African Destinations » Uganda » Murchison Falls National Park

 Chimpanzee Tracking in Budongo Forest

-You can also opt for the Chimpanzee Habituation Experience, where you spend more time with a group of chimps as they go about their daily activities.
-This experience costs around $150 per person.
+Visitors can also participate in a Chimpanzee Habituation Experience, which allows more time with the chimps while researchers observe their daily behavior.
+This experience costs approximately $150 per person.

 Cultural Experiences